-- Tudeley Village: New railway bridge for pedestrians and cyclists - Tudeley Village: cycleway/footway routes through site (x6) - Tudeley Village: 3m shared cycleway/footway along internal link road - Tudeley Village: pedestrian and cycle crossings - 3.60 The Hop Pickers Line is safeguarded by planning policy so that proposals that would compromise its use as a green infrastructure corridor will not be permitted.
-It is required that the pedestrian and cycle links on land to the east of Paddock Wood will integrate with the Hop Pickers Line. - A growing population will undoubtedly add to the pressure and importance of the PRoW network, as the public seek opportunities for walking and cycling.
-Appropriate investments will therefore need to be made in the PRoW network, to ensure this access resource caters for future user demands and these highly regarded links are not degraded.
+- Paddock Wood South West 2x cycle/pedestrian/road/bus 'causeways', pedestrian/cycle route through site - Shared cycleway/footway along internal link roads - Pedestrian/cycle bridges across railway - o Paddock Wood north west/south west - o improvements to NE existing pedestrian/cycle bridge over railway - Cycle storage improvements at Paddock Wood Station - 3.69 The Hop Pickers Line is safeguarded by planning policy so that proposals that would compromise its use as a green infrastructure corridor will not be permitted.
+It is required that the pedestrian and cycle links on land to the east of Paddock Wood will integrate with the Hop Pickers Line. - 3.70 A growing population will undoubtedly add to the pressure and importance of the PRoW network, as the public seek opportunities for walking and cycling.
+Appropriate investments will therefore need to be made in the PRoW network, to ensure this access resource caters for future user demands, including walking and equestrian users as part of the bridleway network and these highly regarded links are not degraded.
 The Borough Council will also work with and support the work of the Public Rights of Way and Access service at KCC to support localised Public Rights of Way improvements across the borough.